ad-bak/top-1/README.md

 ## Overview

-This project is a part of the Odin Project's curriculum.
-It focuses on understanding and implementing HTML tables.
-The challenge involves reading tutorials, coding along, and completing an assessment to put the newly learned skills into practice.
+This project is a part of the Odin Project's curriculum and focuses on understanding and implementing HTML tables.
+It's a simple challenge that I undertook to refresh my skills during my free time.
+While it's a basic project, it's always beneficial to revisit the fundamentals, as they lay the foundation for more complex concepts.

 ## Objectives

 The main objectives of this project were to:

-- Understand the concept and usage of HTML tables.
+- Revisit the concept and usage of HTML tables.
-- Learn to create advanced HTML tables.
+- Refresh knowledge on creating advanced HTML tables.
-- Understand why it's not a good idea to use HTML tables for page layout.
+- Recall why it's not a good idea to use HTML tables for page layout.
-- Learn about caption elements and the scope attribute in HTML tables.
+- Review the usage of caption elements and the scope attribute in HTML tables.

 ## Project Status